 Below are specific suggestions of related major areas at the UW campuses in Seattle, Bothell and Tacoma and at other Washington state colleges and universities.

 - Applied and Computational Mathematical Sciences.
 ACMS is an inter-departmental program that combines higher math, computer science, probability and statistics, modeling, and applied math.
 Mathematics is used in a fundamental way in most fields of science and engineering, and its use is rapidly expanding in the social sciences and humanities, as well.
 Recent increases in computing power have made mathematical modeling, computer simulation, and statistical analysis more important than ever.
 This degree offers several pathways, combining higher math courses with courses in computer science, probability and statistics, modeling, and/or applied math.

-The Information School.
-This UW school offers a Bachelor of Science in Informatics.
-Students in Informatics learn to analyze, design, and develop information technologies for the good of people, organizations, and society.
+Informatics.
+The Information School, also known as the iSchool, offers a Bachelor of Science in Informatics that prepares students to analyze, design, and develop information technologies for the good of people, organizations, and society.
 The degree is a balance between technical skills in building information systems, and social, ethical, design, and organizational perspectives on the role of technology in people's lives.
 Most Informatics students seek careers as software developers, user experience designers, data scientists, database administrators, or cybersecurity analysts.
-Many pursue graduate school in computing, information science, and social sciences.
+Many go on to pursue a graduate degree in computing, information science, and social sciences.